 1819 W. Douglas a church building built in the 1950’s and 1960’s has been the birth place of many churches in the Wichita community, the beginning of many marriages, baptisms, and walks with God.
 In April 2017 the church hosted it’s last service as “West Side Christian Church” and in June 2017 New Life Covenant Church began the journey of exploring this building as our new home.

-The New Life Covenant Church Building Committee recommended and the Elders agreed to move forward in the process of purchasing the West Side Christian Campus.
+In June The New Life Covenant Church Building Committee recommended and the Elders agreed to move forward in the process of purchasing the West Side Christian Campus.
 On October 13th 2017 we finalized the purchase of the property.
 The campus consist of 4 main properties; 1819 W. Douglas (The Church), 1812 W. Douglas (parking lot and small commercial building), 1814 W. Douglas (Parking and commercial building), and 111 N. Vine (a 3 bay bus building).
-We have signed a purchase agreement and are currently in a due diligence period as we inspect and evaluate in depth the condition of the property.
+We are in the final days of the closing process and expect to complete the purchase in September 2017.

 Congregational Vote Of Affirmation:

 On Sunday, July 9th during the 9am & 10:30am services the congregation voted nearly unanimously to affirm the purchase of the West Side Christian Church properties.